sbauer322/link-service/README.md

 By providing independent microservices there is a better separation of concerns.
 Should something break within one service, the others should still operate normally.

 This project was created to better provide random links of random things to random people.
 It was used to better understand certain libraries such as Ring, Compojure, and Korma.
 A secondary goal was to become familiar with Docker.
-Finally, it was made to support a Slack bot's need for quality cat gifs acquired throughout the Internet.
+More importantly, it was made to support a certain Slack bot's need for quality cat gifs acquired throughout the Internet.

 ## License